M4luk0/m4luk0.github.io/_posts/2022-02-06-Install-Burp.md

 ---
-title: Install Burp Suite Debian
+title: How to install BurpSuite in Debian
 published: true
 ---